-The BRRD has been transposed into Dutch law pursuant to the Act implementing the European framework for the recovery and resolution of banks and investment firms (Implementatiewet Europees kader voor herstel en afwikkeling van banken en beleggingsondernemingen), which entered into force on 26 November 2015.
-The BRRD was amended on by the BRRD Amendment Directive which entered into force on 28 December 2017.
+The BRRD was transposed into Dutch law on 26 November 2015 and applies to BNG Bank.
+The BRRD was amended by the BRRD Amendment Directive which entered into force on 28 December 2017.
 The BRRD Amendment Directive provides for an EU-harmonised approach on bank creditors' insolvency ranking that enables banks to issue debt in a new statutory category of unsecured debt, ranking just below the most senior debt and other senior liabilities for the purposes of resolution, while still being part of the senior unsecured debt category.
-BNG Bank is subject to the BRRD as implemented in Dutch law.
-The BRRD was amended on 7 June 2019, with effect from 27 June 2019, by BRRD II as part of the EU Banking Reforms (as defined above) in order to implement, amongst other things, the Financial Stability Board's total loss absorbing capacity (TLAC) standard by adapting the existing regime relating to MREL.
+The BRRD was amended on 7 June 2019, with effect from 27 June 2019, by BRRD II as part of the EU Banking Reforms (as defined above) in order to implement, amongst other things, the TLAC standard by adapting the existing regime relating to MREL.
 The BRRD II has been transposed into Dutch law, and applies as of 21 December 2021.

-The SRM Regulation applies to banks subject to the SSM pursuant to Council Regulation (EU) No 1024/2013 and Regulation (EU) No 1022/2013, such as BNG Bank, and provides for the SRM in respect of such banks.
+The SRM Regulation applies to banks subject to the SSM, such as BNG Bank, and provides for the SRM in respect of such banks.
 This includes both significant and less significant banks.
 The SRM Regulation is fully applicable since 1 January 2016 and prevails over the implementation in national law of the BRRD where it concerns the resolution of such banks.
-The SRM Regulation also provides for the establishment of the SRB, which will be responsible for the effective and consistent functioning of the SRM.
-The SRB acts as the competent resolution authority for (inter alia) significant banks under the SSM, such as BNG Bank, and is in that capacity responsible for adopting resolution decisions in respect of such banks.
+The SRM Regulation also provides for the establishment of the SRB, which is responsible for the effective and consistent functioning of the SRM.
+The SRB acts as the competent resolution authority for, inter alia, significant banks under the SSM, such as BNG Bank, and is in that capacity responsible for adopting resolution decisions in respect of such banks.